Make suet for the birds using rendered fats and all sorts of other goodies. A good winter project!

 On low heat, melt the grease/fat and the peanut butter.

-Once it is all melted together, stir in just about the cornmeal and a couple cups of birdseed.
+Once it is all melted together, stir in just about the cornmeal and a couple of cups of birdseed.
 Then stir in whatever else you think those birdies might want to nibble on!
-Oats and wheat flour are great additions if your suet seems too runny.
+Oats and wheat germ are great additions if your suet seems too runny.
 Dried fruit like raisins or cranberries are healthy sugars for a bird’s diet, and some folks even add a bit of honey to the mix at the start of spring to give the birds a sugar boost.

-When it’s all mixed together evenly, just line a baking pan with waxed paper and pour the suet mix in.
+When it’s all mixed evenly, line a baking pan with waxed paper and pour the suet mix in.
 Tamp it down evenly all through the pan and pop it in the refrigerator for a couple of hours to harden.

 Cut the suet into an appropriate size and shape for your bird-feeding apparatus and voila!
 You can also just set it on a stump, although any ground-dwelling critters like ‘possums and raccoons might steal away with it.

 The extra suet stores well in the freezer in a plastic bag.
-I suggest you use the waxed paper in between each block to make life easier when you need to grab a new one for the birdies.
+I suggest you use the waxed paper between each block to make life easier when you need to grab a new one for the birdies.

 Birds of all breeds go NUTS over this when you hang it in a tree!
-Each block I offer them only lasts for one day when I put it up, so I’ve only been feeding them suet on the really cold days, like today.
+Each block I offer them only lasts for one day when I put it up, so I’ve only been feeding them suet on really cold days, like today.

 The full moon is almost here and time marches on, bringing eventual spring.
-I’ll have to keep the birds well fed and make good friends so they won’t eat my garden once it’s warm!
+I’ll have to keep the birds well-fed and make good friends so they won’t eat my garden once it’s warm!

 birds eating suet, image credit: Sarah Sammis